Boris Johnson ‘planned £150,000 treehouse with bulletproof glass for son at Chequers’

 Blue Forest, a luxury treehouse designer, told the newspaper that play houses for children start at £90,000 and go up to “whatever you want to pay”.

+Mr Johnson refused to discuss the claims during an interview with journalists travelling with him in Rwanda, where he is attending a Commonwealth leaders summit.

+“I’m not going to comment on non-existent objects or non-existent jobs to do with my family,” he said.

-A government spokesman said: “We do not comment on private or family matters which do not involve any ministerial declarations or taxpayer funds.”
+A government spokesman added: “We do not comment on private or family matters which do not involve any ministerial declarations or taxpayer funds.”

 The details come as Mr Johnson continues to fight for his political life after two damaging by-election losses and the resignation of Conservative Party chairman Oliver Dowden.